simrit1/pyvc/README.md

 **Prerequisites**

-Requirements to use the library
+Requirements to use the package

 - [Python 3.6](https://www.python.org/downloads/release/python-360/)